Iqbal0007/Pose-tracking-and-detection/README.md

 frame_count.py -
 If we run this script from a folder which contains mp4 videos then it will print the frame count for each video.
+It's important to know about the video of with highest number of frames as it can be used as the limit for iterations.

     command line to run -
     python frame_count.py